-The missions of the NPS and BLM are uniquely different and represent an important and necessary concept in the management out nation's resources.
-In reviewing each alternative, one must keep in mind that such differences often result in considerably fent management guidelines.
+\t The missions of the NPS and BLM are uniquely different and represent an important and necessary concept in the management of our nation's resources.
+In reviewing each alternative, one must keep in mind that such differences often result in considerably different management guidelines.
 For reference purposes, the missions are as follows:

-S MISSION
+NPS MISSION

-the wildlife therein and to provide for the enjoyment of same in such manner and by such means as will leave munimpaired for the enjoyment of future generations.
+Conserve the scenery and the natural and historic objects and the wildlife therein and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations.
+(Organic Act 1916)